 GOLF COURSE HISTORY

 In 1982, some local residents had a dream to convert a cow pasture, rock pile, and dump into a golf course within St. Brieux Regional Park.
-We thank the following individuals for their fantastic ideas and hard work: Frank Bourgault, Lionel Boyer, Pierre Coquet, Wilf Dube, George Galambos, Joseph Laczko, Emeril Robert, and Marcel Thomas.
+We thank the following individuals for their fantastic ideas and hard work: Frank Bourgault, Lionel Boyer, Pierre Coquet, Wilf Dube, George Galambos, Joseph Laczko, Emeril Roberts, and Marcel Thomas.
 Without the effort of these individuals, our golf course would not exist today.

 Thousands and thousands of hours were involved in the development of the golf course with the majority of these as volunteer hours.
 They first developed 5 holes with carpeted greens.
 In 1989, 4 more holes with grass greens were added.
 At the same time, the first 5 holes were restructured into grass greens, thereby completing our golf course as it exists today!
 Around 1991, the clubhouse was built to improve the customer service and increase the amenities the golf course was able to offer.
 Again, we thank our local community members and businesses for their time and financial assistance in making all of this possible.

-The Town of St. Brieux gives patrons the convenience of being within biking and walking distance to a variety of services such as: restaurants, grocery stores, hardware stores, gift shops, a garage, hotel, gas station, car wash, financial institution with ATM, movie theater, museum, coin operated laundry facilities, meat market and butcher shop, and liquor store.
+The Town of St. Brieux gives patrons the convenience of being within biking and walking distance to a variety of services such as: restaurants, grocery stores, hardware stores, gift shops, a garage, gas station, car wash, financial institution with ATM, movie theater, museum, coin operated laundry facilities, meat market and butcher shop, and liquor store.